Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Methodology

 Fine-tuning all parameters of billion-scale large language models (LLMs) such as LLaMA-3.1 (8B parameters) is computationally expensive and memory-intensive, particularly for domain-specific applications.
 To mitigate these constraints, we adopt LoRA, a parameter-efficient fine-tuning approach that enables domain adaptation by introducing a limited number of trainable parameters while keeping the original pre-trained weights frozen.
 LoRA achieves this by incorporating low-rank decomposition within selected linear layers, effectively reducing training cost without degrading model performance.
-We specifically adopt LoRA over other parameter-efficient methods such as QLoRA because our experimental setup did not require 4-bit quantization to resolve memory constraints, and LoRA avoids potential accuracy losses introduced by low-bit quantization.
-LoRA provides stable, full-precision training dynamics, which is beneficial in domain-specialized settings.
-Moreover, LoRA’s simplicity makes it well suited for our fine-tuning pipeline.
+We specifically adopt LoRA over other parameter-efficient methods, such as QLoRA, because our experimental setup did not require 4-bit quantization to resolve memory constraints, and LoRA avoids potential accuracy losses introduced by low-bit quantization.
+LoRA provides stable, full-precision training dynamics, which are beneficial in domain-specialized settings.
+Moreover, LoRA’s simplicity makes it well-suited for our fine-tuning pipeline.

-\paragraph{Theoretical Formulation of LoRA} Consider a linear transformation in a pre-trained neural model defined by a weight matrix $W \in \mathbb{R}^{d \times k}$.
+\paragraph{Theoretical Formulation of LoRA:} Consider a linear transformation in a pre-trained neural model defined by a weight matrix $W \in \mathbb{R}^{d \times k}$.
 In conventional fine-tuning, all entries of $W$ are updated during training.
-LoRA, however, introduces a trainable low-rank update $\Delta W$, while preserving the original weights as static:
+LoRA, however, introduces a trainable low-rank update $\Delta W$, while preserving the original weights as static, defined in Equation (\ref{eqn:1}):